mohammadumairkhan/mohammadumairkhan.github.io/_posts/2015-03-15-how-we-messed-up-our-angular-app.md

 ### 2. Abusing the **$rootScope**

 #### What we did:
-Whenever we had to put some global state variables like some messages or logged in user information, **$rooScope** was our best friend unless we found out its true colors.
+Whenever we had to put some global state variables like some messages or logged in user information, **$rootScope** was our best friend unless we found out its true colors.
 From there on, things became insanely difficult to maintain.
 Remember, anything on the **$rootScope** is prototypaly inherited into each **$scope** across the application and as a result of this, we had no clue who is changing what.

 ![rootScope Abuse](/assets/20150315/rootScopeAbuse.png)